 Every ADHD Patient’s Needs Are Different

-Zenzedi (dextroamphetamine sulfate) is a prescription medicine for the treatment of Narcolepsy.
-Zenzedi is also indicated as a treatment for ADHD in pediatric patients ages 3 to 16 years.
+Zenzedi (dextroamphetamine sulfate) is a prescription medicine for the treatment of narcolepsy.
+Zenzedi is also indicated as a treatment for ADHD in pediatric patients ages 3 to 16 years as an integral part of a total treatment program for ADHD that may include counseling or other therapies.

 Important Safety Information